 If you are just getting started with Home Assistant and want an ultra small PC to run Proxmox, HAOS and a few other LXC containers, the Beelink Mini S12 Pro is a fantastic option.
 The Intel N100 CPU is 4 cores with 4 threads.
 It uses the Alder Lake “E” cores for maximum power efficiency.

 I got mine from Amazon for $189, which included 16GB DDR4 RAM and 500GB PCIe SSD.
 It could easily run Home Assistant OS in a VM (HAOS recommended), and even be a Plex server as well (with a media library on a NAS).
-An upcoming Plex Media Server release will add support for N100 hardware transcoding and HDR tone mapping.
-The dev PMS build ran perfectly well for me and hardware offloads were flawless.
+HDR tone mapping and hardware transcoding works out of the box with the latest Plex server version.

 The Mini S12 Pro is very compact, at 4″ square and 1.5″ high.
 Build wise it’s pretty light and has a solid top.
 The 12th Gen N100 CPU is extremely power efficient.
 Steady state power draw is 5w with a couple of LXC servers running.
 Of course running more CPU intensive workloads will push that power up.

 Proxmox VE 7.4 with the latest 6.2.x kernel runs fantastically on this mini-PC.
-I did have to modify the X11 config per this forum post to get the Proxmox installer GUI to work.
-But after that everything went smoothly.
-It also supports auto power on via the BIOS, so that’s great for a Proxmox host.
+I’ve also upgraded to Proxmox VE 8.0 without issue.
+I did have to modify the X11 config per this forum post to get the Proxmox 7.4 installer GUI to work.
+However, Proxmox VE 8.0 has a text based installer that works out of the box.
+The N100 also supports auto power on via the BIOS, so that’s great for a Proxmox host.

 Beelink SEi12 Pro Intel Core i5-1240P